 Shelter in Place

 People in California have been ordered by the state government to “shelter in place.”
 Shelter in place means staying in your home and not leaving unless it is necessary.
+Local orders are a little different see here for what what applies to Oakland.

 - Stay home